Hearing aids may be worn by people with hearing impairment or partial deafness.

 People who are profoundly deaf can hear nothing at all.
 In order to communicate spontaneously and rapidly with people, they are totally reliant on lip-reading and/or sign language.
-People who are born deaf find lip-reading much harder to learn compared to those who became hearing impaired after their had learnt to communicate orally (with sounds).
+People who are born deaf find lip-reading much harder to learn compared with those who became hearing impaired after they had learned to communicate orally (with sounds).

 Some diseases or circumstances that can cause deafness include:

-- Diabetes - studies have shown that up to 40% of diabetes patients suffer from some kind of hearing loss
+- Diabetes - studies have shown that people with diabetes are more likely to have some kind of hearing loss.

 Many people globally have untreated hearing loss.
 It is estimated that 23 million Americans live with untreated impaired hearing.